Walemeg/Devops-Bootcamp-Projects/PROJECT7/.vscode/README.md

 ### PROJECT TASK

-This README guides you through setting up an AWS VPC with 15 subnets, one per Availability Zone, Internet Gateway, routing table, NAT gateway, and Network ACL.
+This project task involves setting up an AWS VPC with 15 subnets, one per Availability Zone, Internet Gateway, routing table, NAT gateway, and Network ACL.

-TASK 1: Create VPC
+#### TASK 1: Create VPC
 Create a new VPC with the specified CIDR block.
 It Defines the virtual network boundaries.

 Steps:
 1. Log in to the AWS Management Console.
 2. Navigate to the VPC dashboard.
 3. Click "Create VPC".